wesayhowhigh/docs/docs/plugins/october/cookie-consent/intro.md

 The options for preference are `REQUIRED` or `OPTIONAL` (default).
 If a cookie type is required the user cannot opt out of its usage due to its critical business requirement.

-Each cookie type will be listed on the cooke perferences page so users and customise there exeperience and choose whcih cookies to allow or deny.
+Each cookie type will be listed on the cookie preferences page so users can customise their experience and choose which cookies to allow or deny.

 :::info
 Remember to wrap any scripts, iframes etc. that use this new cookie in an if `cookie_preferences_check`, so it is not ran before accepting or denying.